McKean County 4-H Awards

 Due September 1.
 This award is for alumni and/or volunteers who have been involved with the McKean County 4-H program for at least 3 years and are currently enrolled full-time in post-secondary studies.

 Due September 1.
-The 4-H member must be enrolled in his or her senior year and have been involved with the McKean County 4-H program for at least three years.
+The 4-H member must have graduated from high school and been involved with the McKean County 4-H program for at least three years.
 The successful applicants will receive the award upon presentation of proof of enrollment in the college of their choice.

 Due September 1 (May only be won once).
 Youth must be at least 15 as of January 1st of the current year to apply for this award; a portion of the application must be completed by the club leader.
 The applicant must be prepared to give a three minute speech to the Development Committee, and the recipient of the award is expected to present the speech during the Achievement Award program.